 A Family Floater Plan is the health insurance that covers multiple members of the family for a fixed cover.
 The coverage amount can be used by any or all the members covered under the plan and for any number of times within the time and the cost limit of the policy.
-The floater policy generally covers the individual, spouse and children.
-Parents, siblings and in-laws also can be included under this if specified by the insurer.
+The floater policy generally covers the individual, spouse, and children.
+Parents, siblings, and in-laws also can be included under this if specified by the insurer.

 How does Floater Plan work?

 For example, if a family has 4 members and each has individual health plan of 1 lac, then each member of the family is covered for 1 lac limit.
-In case a member exceeds one lac during a particular coverage period and incurred a total expenditure of 2 lacs, then the additional one lac medical expense is to be bore by the family.
-At the same time, it is quite possible that the other member(s) of the family haven't used the insurance for the same coverage period.
+In case a member exceeds one lac during a particular coverage period and incurred a total expenditure of 2 lacs, then the additional one lac medical expense is to be bored by the family.
+At the same time, it is quite possible that the other member(s) of the family hasn't used the insurance for the same coverage period.
 Now, if all members were covered under a single floater coverage of 4 lacs, then the 2 lac expenditure of one member could have been covered by the plan and no added cost (1 lac in this above case) would have been imposed for the family.
 The floater coverage would have been sufficient and financially easy for the family.

 Why should you take it?

 It is a good idea many a time to go for a family floater insurance due to several benefits as follows:

 - Since it is a single policy covering the entire family, it reduces the hassle of maintaining individual policies

 - It gives more flexibility in cases where one or two members need more coverage than the others in the plan